 A person must be officially enrolled in order to live in the residence halls.
-SWCID students taking less than nine hours who wish to live in the dorm must discuss this with the Dean of Student Services at SWCID.
+SWCD students taking less than nine hours who wish to live in the dorm must discuss this with the Dean of Student Services at SWCD.

 Students taking nine or more hours are required to live in college residence halls unless they meet one of the following exceptions:

 - Completed 30 or more semester hours of post-secondary education